 Disneyland Park: NEW ORLEANS SQUARE

-- French Market Restaurant – Their milk allergy menu includes jambalaya and two healthy kids’ meals: chicken with rice and pasta with marinara.
+- French Market Restaurant – Their milk allergy menu includes jambalaya, herb-roasted chicken, and two healthy kids’ meals: chicken with rice and pasta with marinara.
 They can reportedly make their jambalaya vegan on request, if preferred.

 Disneyland Park: FRONTIERLAND